junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Heaven cracked open like an egg shell."
 Ash explains calmly, in a scientific manner, just like he used to be when they were doing research on Apocalypse.
 "I was hanging around in the wild when their rooms crashed down like paper house.
 People wake up from their Heaven dream loops and start walking around.
 I found some of them using my soul-locator -- I showed you last time you went there, if you still remember -- met Ellen and Jo, and a few other folks.
 More joined later.
 But none of us knew what's happening.
 We didn't run into any angels, just some white-black chunks of lights here and there.
 The whole place is shaking like kid's toy blocks, think *Earthquake* or *The Poseidon Adventure*."

 "And then we found the Heaven's prison, and we found Bobby."
 Ellen walks over, telling them.
-Then turns to Bobby, a little amused, "I still haven't figured out how you could get yourself locked up when you are in Heaven."
+Then turns to Bobby, a little amused, "By the way, I still haven't figured out how you could get yourself locked up when you are in Heaven."

 Bobby shrugs, answering dryly, "For helping those idjits, of course."

+"Of course," Ellen tilts one side of her lip knowingly.

 "Anyway," Ash continues.
 "No halo patrol in the prison area, either, just as empty as anywhere else.
 So we busted Bobby out."